-The key to handling these challenges is knowing how to respond effectively and in a timely manner.
+The key to handling these challenges is knowing how to respond effectively and on time.

 That, in turn, enhances customer experience, boosts customer loyalty, and increases corporate profitability.

 Below are 12 common customer service challenges businesses face daily as well as tips on how to turn them into relationship-building opportunities:

 Handling this challenge is more about what you shouldn’t do than what you should do.